demisto/demisto-sdk/demisto_sdk/commands/generate_docs/README.md

 * If no `output` given, the README.md file will be generated in the `input` file repository.
 * If no `additionalinfo` is provided for a commonly-used parameter (for example, `API Key`), a matching default value will be used, see the parameters and defaults in `default_additional_information.json`.
+* If an **incident mirroring** is implemented in an integration make sure that the following configuration params (if in use) are named as stated in order for the **incident mirroring** section to be generated:
+  * Incidents fetch query
+  * Mirroring tag
+  * Mirroring Direction
+  * Close Mirrored XSOAR Incident
+  * Close Mirrored *Integration Display Name* Incident or Detection
 ### Examples
 ```
 demisto-sdk generate-docs -i Packs/MyPack/Integrations/MyInt/MyInt.yml -e Packs/MyPack/Integrations/MyInt/command_exmaple.txt